Frequently Asked Questions

 2. What does it mean to be a 501(c)(6) organization?

 Under the Internal Revenue Code, section 501(c)(6) applies to business leagues, chambers of commerce, boards of trade, and other similar organizations.
 A 501(c)(6) organization must consist of members sharing a common business interest.
 The members may be individuals or companies, even if these companies operate on a for-profit basis.
-USIRCC has applied with the IRS to become a tax-exempt, non-profit organization under section 501(c)(6) of the Internal Revenue Code.
+The Chamber is registered with the IRS as a tax-exempt, non-profit organization under section 501(c)(6) of the Internal Revenue Code.

 3. What services does the US-Iran Chamber of Commerce provide?